About AHRQ's Nursing Home Network

 - Reduce social isolation for residents, families, and staff during these difficult times.

-The Network offers nursing homes that are certified to participate in the Medicare and Medicaid programs the opportunity to participate in a 16-week training program using a standardized curriculum developed by the IHI as a foundation.
-Training and mentorship is provided through the Project ECHO model of telementoring.
+The Network offered nursing homes that are certified to participate in the Medicare and Medicaid programs the opportunity to participate in a 16-week training and mentorship program that used a standardized curriculum developed by the IHI as a foundation and delivered the program through the Project ECHO model of telementoring.

-The AHRQ ECHO National Nursing Home COVID-19 Action Network has reached more than 9,000 nursing homes in all 50 states, the District of Columbia, and Puerto Rico with its 16-week training and mentorship program.
-To allow nursing homes to further implement safety improvements and maintain engagement with peers and mentors, AHRQ created an option for nursing homes to continue participating in training sessions through August.
+The AHRQ ECHO National Nursing Home COVID-19 Action Network reached 9,058 nursing homes in all 50 states, the District of Columbia, and Puerto Rico with its 16-week program.
+To allow nursing homes to further implement safety improvements and maintain engagement with peers and mentors, AHRQ created an option for nursing homes to continue participating in training sessions through August 2021.
 Explore Data and Impact from the National Nursing Home COVID-19 Network to learn more about the training centers and the nursing homes they served.

 To ensure nursing home safety and quality improvement resources from the Network are available to all U.S. nursing homes, AHRQ is curating resources from the Network’s 16-week curriculum and developing additional resources.
 The searchable COVID-19 Resources Catalog for Nursing Homes is continually refined and updated as new resources are developed.